PaddlePaddle/VisualDL/docs/getting_started/quick_start_en.md

 - Scalar: plot of trends, can be used to show error trends during training.
 - Image: image visualization, can be used to show intermediate images from CNN.
+- Audio: can be used to play input audio samples or generated audio samples.
 - Histogram: can be used to show parameter distribution and trend.
 - Graph: can be used to visualize model structure.
+- High dimensional: can be used to visualize embeddings projection.

 VisualDL provides both Python SDK and C++ SDK in nature.
 It can support various frameworks.
 Users can retrieve visualization data by simply adding a few lines of code using Pythong SDK.